 The trek to into the Muchuhar Valley starts at Hassanabad, a few kilometers from Aliabad.
 There is a good track as far as the snout of the Hassanabad Glacier.
 Climb onto the glacier and cross to the west side.
 Follow the edge of the glacier, then the rubble-strewn glacier itself which becomes the Muchuhar Glacier.
 The trail is intermittent as far as the last pastures beside the glacier, then non-existent.
 Base Camp is at Oyarmin, right below the South Face of Batura.
 The trek is strenuous and takes 3-4 days.

 The trek to the north side of Batura is well travelled and rather easier.
 Porters can be hired in Passu.
+A boat must be taken along Attabad Lake if approaching Passu from the south.
 From Passu follow ablation valleys along the northern edge of the Batura Blacier.
 Pass the summer settlement of Yashpirt and reach the yak grazing pastures at Lupdhor after 3-4 days, with great views of the Batura Wall along the way.

 Now is a very good time to climb in Pakistan in terms of peak fees which have been considerably reduced in recent years.
 Peaks up to 6500m require no permit (previously 6000m).
 Peak fees in the Baltoro region have been reduced to 50%.
 In an effort to encourage people to climb outside the Baltoro region, peak fees in the Gigit region (i.e. Batura I) have been reduced to 10%.